Figure 1. Mercury is a liquid at room temperature.

 |boiling point||356.6°C (673.86F)|

-Mercury is extracted from cinnabar by a fairly simple process.
-The mineral is heated to a high temperature in a furnace and a current of air is then let in.
-The oxygen of the air combines with the cinnabar (HgS), forming sulfur dioxide and releasing mercury as a vapor.
+In ancient times, mercury was extracted by treating cinnabar (its sulfide, HgS), with vinegar, or simply by roasting it.
+Today it is obtained from cinnabar by heating the mineral to a high temperature in a furnace and letting a current of air in.
+The oxygen of the air combines with the cinnabar, forming sulfur dioxide and releasing mercury as a vapor.
 Expressed in chemical symbols the reaction is:

 HgS + O2 → Hg + SO2.